 Add sugar and rose water, and cook for 3-4 minutes.

-Pour the ready rabri into earthen pots for more flavor, or else just transfer to a regular serving bowl.
+Pour the ready rabri into earthen pots for more flavor, or transfer it to a regular serving bowl.

 Garnish with almond and pistachio slivers and dried rose petals.
-You can soak some saffron strands in water for 3-4 hours and pour the saffron soaked water over the rabdi to make it look even more indulgent.
-Silver or gold foil can also be used as a garnishing.
+You can soak saffron strands in water for 3-4 hours and pour the saffron-soaked water over the rabdi to make it look even more indulgent.
+Silver or gold foil can also be used as a garnish.

 Either serve hot or chill in the refrigerator for a few hours before serving.